Financial Aid

 - How do I know how much I have borrowed in student loans?
 To whom do I make my loan payments?

-- You must complete the FAFSA, the Free Application for Federal Student Aid at www.fafsa.ed.gov.
+- You must complete the FAFSA, the Free Application for Federal Student Aid at https://studentaid.gov/h/apply-for-aid/fafsa.
 There is not a fee to complete and submit the FAFSA.

 - The priority deadline for Kentucky Residents to receive a Kentucky Tuition Grant and College Access Program Grant is October 31.

 Your FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Don't give your FSA ID to anyone-not even to someone helping you fill out the FAFSA.
-Sharing your FSA ID could put you at risk of identity theft
+Sharing your FSA ID could put you at risk of identity theft.

 Parents of dependent students are required to have their own FSA ID to sign the child's FAFSA electronically.
 If you have more than one child attending college, you can use the same FSA ID to sign all applications.
 Please note: Each FSA ID user must have a unique e-mail address.